TinyML-Team/HornDetection/README.md

 # hornRecognition
-This is hornbaby.
+This is hornrecogintion.
 Amazing Horn Recognition🛳